 - Values Dissonance: It is perfectly acceptable for Admiral Sandecker to ask Pitt why he is acting like a faggot in response to the latter's being outrageously Camp Gay.

 - Not to mention the fact that the entire Evil Plan would have no chance of working in a modern setting thanks to transsexuals being far more socially accepted than they were in the 1970s.
-Heck, Kirsti coming out would probably increase her company's stock value.
+Heck, Kirsti coming out would probably increase her company's stock value, especially given how progressive Iceland is these days.note

 - White Hair, Black Heart: Oskar Rondheim.

-- Wicked Cultured: Oscar Rondheim is known for his ridiculous, nearly flawless memory of classical poetry.
+- Wicked Cultured: Oskar Rondheim is known for his ridiculous, nearly flawless memory of classical poetry.

 Raise the Titanic! has its own page.